In 2018, I have been so honored to receive one of the first prototypes of the Ibanez AZ as a beta tester for the product.

 The alder body gives the instrument the correct range of frequencies, without sounding too dark or too high-frequency.
 I personally think this is the perfect balance for a super strat guitar in therm of tonal range.

-The woods and the overall construction is maybe a little better in the prestige version than the premium version, but honestly, the first time I tried the premium version, I was not able at all to make a distinction in therm of sound and playability.
+The woods and the overall construction are maybe a little better in the prestige version than in the premium version, but honestly, the first time I tried the premium version, I was not able at all to make a distinction in therm of sound and playability if playing them while blinded.
 The premium version can really also be a big money saver at first if you don’t want to go directly to the prestige, and you will eventually make the upgrades in the future.

 The pickup combinations are a strong point in the Ibanez AZ, and the particular wiring will help you to achieve the classic Tele and Strat sounds, from Mark Knopfler to David Gilmour, passing through Andy Timmons, Guthrie Govan, and Wayne Krantz.